NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 * `from` - The starting index of the files to return
 * `sortBy` - The fields to sort the files by

-Note this hook was designed to take global filters (e.x the current cohort as `case_filters`) and local filters (the repository filters).
+Note this hook was designed to take global filters (e.g. the current cohort as `case_filters`) and local filters (the Repository filters).

 Information for a single file can be queried using the `useFileSummary` hook.
 This call is used in the `File Summary View`